-As part of UUC’s 100th Anniversary, we are publishing recordings of historic sermons delivered by former reverends.
+As part of UUC’s 100th Anniversary in 2013, we published recordings of historic sermons delivered by some of our former ministers.

 Craig Harper was a strong and positive force at UUC.
 A former Methodist minister, he directed the church school and membership for many years.
 He delivered “The Reachable Star” when he returned from sabbatical, which allowed him to sail solo to Alaska.
 His wonderfully descriptive message connects “follow your dream” with his sailing adventure.